Anyone who owns a garden knows how pesky weeds can be.

-Like many of the other items listed in this list, when added with water and used in a spray bottle, you are most likely to kill only the unwanted weeds and avoid damaging your plants you are trying to grow.
+Like many of the other items listed in this list, when added with water and used in a spray bottle, you are most likely to kill only the unwanted weeds and avoid damaging the plants you are trying to grow.

 If you are dealing with unwanted dandelions or watercress in your garden, consider picking them and saving them to eat later on in your salad.

-Treating a weed overgrowth does not have to be difficult and most times doesn’t even require a trip to the store.
+Treating a weed overgrowth does not have to be difficult and, most times, doesn’t even require a trip to the store.
 Simply use the everyday items you already have in your pantry and kiss those pesky growths goodbye!

 Editor’s Note: This post has been updated for freshness and consistency.

 2 thoughts on “10 Homemade Weed Killers to Use in Your Garden”